slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 ## Runtime Translations with Gettext

-Slint can uses the [Gettext](https://www.gnu.org/software/gettext/) library to load translations at run-time.
+Slint can use the [Gettext](https://www.gnu.org/software/gettext/) library to load translations at run-time.

 Gettext expects translation files - called message catalogs - in following directory hierarchy: